remp2020/remp/Mailer/extensions/mailer-module/README.md

 2. running command `mail:migrate-autologin-tokens` which copies data from old tables to new (`autologin_tokens` to `autologin_tokens_v2`) - command will after successful migration atomically rename tables (`autologin_tokens` -> `autologin_tokens_old` and `autologin_tokens_v2` -> `autologin_tokens`) so when the migration ends only new tables are used

 It's recommended to run `mail:bigint_migration_cleanup autologin_tokens` command, at least 2 weeks (to preserve backup data, if some issue emerges) after successful migration to drop left-over tables.

+### Mail logs partitioning migration (version < 5.2.0)

+`mail_logs` is now partitioned by month to stay performant at scale.
+This is a more involved, multi-step migration with operational decisions to make beforehand (retention cutoff, priority threshold) and commands that must be permanently scheduled afterwards.

+See [`docs/MAIL_LOGS_PARTITIONING.md`](./docs/MAIL_LOGS_PARTITIONING.md) for the full runbook.

 ## API Documentation